mezzio/mezzio-swoole/docs/book/v4/cookbook/provide-a-request-id.md

 ## The solution

-The answer is to provide a [delegator factory](https://docs.mezzio.dev/mezzio/v3/features/container/delegator-factories/) for decorator on the service that converts the Swoole HTTP request instance into the equivalent [PSR-7](https://www.php-fig.org/psr/psr-7/) HTTP request instance that is then passed to your application.
+The answer is to provide a [delegator factory](https://docs.mezzio.dev/mezzio/v3/features/container/delegator-factories/) on the service that converts the Swoole HTTP request instance into the equivalent [PSR-7](https://www.php-fig.org/psr/psr-7/) HTTP request instance that is then passed to your application.

 mezzio-swoole maps the `Psr\Http\Message\ServerRequestInterface` service to its `Mezzio\Swoole\ServerRequestSwooleFactory`.
 That factory returns a _callable_ that accepts a `Swoole\HTTP\Request` instance and returns a `Psr\Http\Message\ServerRequestInterface` instance.